 Communicate the Good, Bad, and Ugly

 Of course, one of the best ways to maintain a strong contracting relationship is by ensuring that there is open and honest communication.
 Companies usually want to avoid uncomfortable situations and thus hold off sharing bad news in the hopes that things will go unnoticed.
 However, small issues that are pushed aside tend to accumulate gradually, eventually becoming a rather serious problem.
 It is irresponsible not to keep everyone in the loop, and the other side will clearly be far more miffed about a situation when they learn of it after it's already snowballed.
 Thus, to ensure a successful collaborative contracting relationship, every aspect of the deal, whether good, bad, or ugly, must be shared in the right way and at the right time.
+One of the proven ways to make ensure that is use contract lifecycle management software that unites all contract-related communication under one roof.

 The Buyer's Guide to Contract Management Software